narendra-clouds/jenkins-task-repo/README.md

 # jenkins-task-repo

-MCQs Questions
+* MCQs Questions
 1. What is Jenkins mainly used for?
+   - A Server Monitoring
    - B Continuous Integration and Continuous Delivery
+   - C Database Management
+   - D Container Orchestration

+ans= B Continuous Integration and Continuous Delivery

 2. Which type of job allows you to define build steps using codein Jenkins?

 - A Freestyle Project